The Cost of Addiction Treatment vs. The Cost of Active Addiction: Is Addiction Treatment Worth It

 Addiction is not just a personal struggle—it’s a financial burden that affects individuals, families, and society as a whole.
 Many people hesitate to seek rehabilitation due to the perceived high costs of treatment, but few stop to calculate the long-term financial drain of sustaining an addiction.
 In South Africa, addiction-related expenses can quickly spiral out of control, leading to severe economic consequences.
-But is the cost of addiction greater than the cost of recovery?
+But is the cost of addiction treatment greater than the cost of active addiction?
 In this article, we will break down the financial impact of both addiction and rehabilitation, helping you decide whether investing in recovery is truly worth it.

 The Financial Cost of Addiction